mnovok/HCI/class-projects/class-project-2/README.md

 ## Task
 - Create three user personas.
-- Develop an information architecture for your project based on the card sorting method.
+- Develop an information architecture for the project based on the card sorting method.
 - Create a sitemap.

 ## Result